QualiSystems/FluentTc/README.md

 # Download

-The easiest way to get __FluentTc__ is through Nuget Manage Nuget packages or from Nuget Package Manager Console:
+The easiest way to get __FluentTc__ is through Nuget: Visual Studio -> Manage Nuget packages or from Nuget Package Manager Console:
 ```PS
 PM> install-package FluentTc
 ```

 # Get Involved
 * For reporting bugs, create an issue on [Github issues](https://github.com/QualiSystems/FluentTc/issues)
-* For contribution fork and submit change via Pull Request
+* For contribution fork and submit a change via Pull Request

 ## Versioning
 FluentTc adheres to [Semantic Versioning 2.0.0](http://semver.org/), basically means that there are no breaking changes unless the version is 0.x or major version is promoted.